Ade A. Olufeko: Art and design

 His artwork Remember To Rise, a collaboration with London Business School, and Iyasile Naa, a project with Oxford University, reflect his integration of technology and cultural narratives into visual storytelling.
 In 2017, Ade Olufeko led a multidisciplinary project documenting Nigeria's Sungbo's Eredo earthworks.
 The team employed blockchain technology for metadata preservation alongside geospatial mapping and local oral history collection.

-Martial arts

-Olufeko established the Wing Chun Foundation Lagos, contributing to the study and practice of traditional martial arts in West Africa.
-His approach emphasizes the philosophical principles of movement, discipline, and mindfulness, aligning with broader cultural and historical frameworks.